andreasfrisch/boardgame_bagPulledWorkers/README.md

 Drawstring bag or other opaque drawing container (from now: bag)

 Per player:
-	5 Workshops in the player colour
+	5 Houses in the player colour
 	5 Churches in the player colour
 	5 Popularity tokens (no colour required)
 	4 discs with distinguishable sides